Words and Photos by Chelsey and Kurtis Hawkins

-One of our favourite features of this province is all the pretty lakes in Alberta – and what a better way to experience them than with some fishing!
+One of our favourite features of this province is all the pretty lakes in Alberta – and what better way to experience them than with some fishing?
 Adventure Ice Fishing took us out for an afternoon excursion on their 20-foot pontoon boat.
-This fishing trip felt pretty luxurious – it was as simple as showing up, strolling onto the boat, and try catching some fish.
+This fishing trip felt pretty luxurious – it was as simple as showing up, strolling onto the boat, and trying to catch some fish.

 Using a charter like this is great for both experienced anglers and beginners.
 It allows you to make the most of your time on the water with the least amount of work.
 If you are a beginner, there is someone there to show you the ropes and help where needed.